openstack/monasca-agent/docs/Libvirt.md

 `vm_ping_check_enable` enable host alive ping check (Default True).
 Please see "Mapping Metrics to Configuration Parameters" section below for what metrics are controlled by this flag.

-`vm_extended_disks_check_enable` enable collecting of extended Disk metrics (Default True).
+`vm_extended_disks_check_enable` enable collecting of extended Disk metrics (Default False).
 Please see "Mapping Metrics to Configuration Parameters" section below for what metrics are controlled by this flag.

 `host_aggregate_re` can be used to specify a regular expression with which to match nova host aggregate names.
 If this hypervisor is a member of a host aggregate matching this regular expression, an additional dimension of `host_aggregate` will be published for the operations metrics (with a value of the host aggregate name).